Zeno (emperor): Son-in-law of Leo I

 Zeno, as a member of the protectores domestici, did not take part in the disastrous expedition against the Vandals, led in 468 by Leo's brother-in-law Basiliscus.
 The following year, during which he held the honour of the consulate, he was appointed magister militum per Thracias and led an expedition in Thrace.
 The sources do not clearly state what enemy he fought there, and historians had proposed either Goths or Huns, or the rebels of Anagastes.
 Either way, before leaving, Leo and Zeno asked for Daniel the Stylite's opinion about the campaign, and Daniel answered that Zeno would be the target of a conspiracy but would escape unharmed.
 Indeed, Leo sent some of his personal soldiers with Zeno to protect him, but they were bribed by Aspar to capture him instead.
 Zeno was informed of their intention and fled to Serdica, and, because of this episode, Leo grew even more suspicious of Aspar.

 After the attack, Zeno did not return to Constantinople, where Aspar and Ardabur were, still with considerable power.
 Instead, he moved to the "Long Wall" (the Long Wall of the Thracian Chersonese or, less probably, the Anastasian Wall), then to Pylai and from there to Chalcedon.
 While waiting here for an opportunity to return to the capital, he was appointed magister militum per Orientem.
 He took the monk Peter the Fuller with him and left for Antioch, his office's see, passing through Isauria, where he put down the rebellion of Indacus.
 Zeno stayed at Antioch for two years.

 While living in Antioch with his family, Zeno sympathised with the Monophysite views of Peter the Fuller, and supported him against his opponent, the Chalcedonian bishop Martyrius.
 Monks from nearby monasteries journeyed to Antioch to support Peter, and Zeno first allowed them into the city and then failed to effectively repress their violence.
 Martyrius went to Constantinople to ask Leo for help, but, on returning to Antioch, he was informed that Peter had been elected bishop, and resigned (470).
 Leo reacted by ordering Peter into exile and addressing to Zeno a law that forbade the monks from leaving their monasteries or fomenting rebellion (1 June 471).
+(Note: The law is contained in the Justinian Code (1.3.29).)
 In 470/471, Zeno had also to deal with an invasion of Tzanni, who attacked Roman Armenia.

 With Zeno far from Constantinople, Aspar had increased his influence by having his son Patricius appointed caesar and married to Leo I's younger daughter, Leontia (470).
 Sources are contradictory on the causes, but clearly state that in 471, Leo I had Aspar and Ardabur treacherously killed.
-This certainly occurred with Zeno's and Basiliscus' approval, as, on the eve of the murders, the two generals had moved closer to Constantinople (Zeno was at Chalcedon).
+This certainly occurred with Zeno's and Basiliscus's approval, as, on the eve of the murders, the two generals had moved closer to Constantinople (Zeno was at Chalcedon).
 Thereafter, Zeno returned to Constantinople and was appointed magister militum praesentalis.